0xc0d/go-fold/README.md

 A Go implementation of fold command (unix) around io.Reader.

 # Why
-Folding a string is not a hassle but having a stream in io.Reader could be a little bit challenging.
+Folding a string is not a hassle but a folding a stream in io.Reader could be a little bit challenging.
+The idea for this fold reader started when we have encountered with an issue in streaming data as an email message.
+According to RFC 822:
-The idea for this fold reader started when we encountered with an issue in streaming data to a socket with a protocol like SMTP.
-The maximum line length for SMTP mail is 990 characters.
+> Lines of characters in the body MUST be limited to 998 characters, and SHOULD be limited to 78 characters, excluding the CRLF.

 # Install
 ```